Assistive technologyScreen readersJAWS Screen Reader

 JAWS is a paid screen reader for Windows that was originally released in 1995.
 Freedom Scientific (which also develops a range of other assistive technologies) develops minor bi-monthly and larger annual releases.
 JAWS is frequently sold with ZoomText, a screen magnifier, in a package called Fusion.

-Despite the high price tag, JAWS is frequently a top choice due to excellent performance, configurability, and high quality scripts that increase support for 3rd party apps.
+JAWS is frequently a top choice due to excellent performance, configurability, and high quality scripts that increase support for 3rd party apps — making it well worth the price.

 For web browsing, JAWS works best with Google Chrome (and Microsoft Edge, now that it's also based on Chromium), although historically it's had great support for Internet Explorer.
 Microsoft Office and Google Docs both work out of the box, and voices for over 30 languages are included.
 External braille devices are supported over USB.